FortiGate

 end

-Health-check configuration is simple.
-One rule should be followed, the IP address that is used for health-check should be different from the Loopback IP address used by HUB for BGP.
-In this example, HUB's Loopback IP address used by BGP is 172.16.100.1.
-For the health-check purposes, it will be used different IP address:
+The server IP address used for health-check on the Spoke must be different from the Hub Loopback IP address used for the BGP neighborship.
+In this example, the HUB's Loopback IP address used for BGP is 172.16.100.1.
+For the health-check, a different remote IP address is used as the server:

 config health-check